 The primary objective of endangered species conservation and recovery grants is to support the development and implementation of state programs to conserve and recover federally threatened and endangered inland fish and wildlife species.
-Grant funds to support the conservation of certain marine and anadromous species are administered under separate programs.
+Grant funds to support the conservation of certain marine species and anadromous fish species are administered under separate programs.
 Project proposals must be developed in close coordination with CDFW and USFWS biologists and identify a CDFW employee who will sponsor the project by administering the grant.
-Eligible projects are those which target species that are federally listed as threatened, endangered, species for which a positive federal 90-day finding has been made, species that are the subject of a proposed federal listing rule, species for which the USFWS has initiated a status review and has announced the review in the Federal Register, and species de-listed by the USFW within the last five years.
+Eligible projects are those which target species that are federally listed as threatened, endangered, species for which a positive federal 90-day finding has been made, species that are the subject of a proposed federal listing rule, species for which the USFWS has initiated a status review and has announced the review in the Federal Register, and species de-listed by the USFWS within the last five years.
 Applicants must provide a minimum of 25% of the total project cost in non-federal matching funds or in-kind services.
 Projects must focus on one or more of the following areas:

 - Introduction of species into suitable habitats within their historic range